 But why do this?
 The majority of canoe trippers don’t run rapids and they have enviably light canoes.
 If they come across a rapid on a river trip, it’s an annoyance that needs to be portaged around.
 For the whitewater trippers, this is the reason they are there.
 Now it’s not all about the whitewater.
 The whitewater folks also enjoy all the other aspects of canoe tripping—being out in the wilderness, the views, joys of camping, campfire cooking, all the things.
 But, we choose where to paddle for the whitewater and we love it.

 It is possible to dabble in whitewater, to some degree.
-But if you really want to learn it, and not just get through rapids, but to have the kind of fun where you're in the flow where your skill meets the demand and you feel in control while having some adrenaline-producing thrills, that takes some work.
+But if you want to get to the point where you don't just get through rapids, but you get in the 'flow' where your skill meets the demand, you feel in control and are having a blast within the chaos of the water, that takes some work.

 Canoes aren't actually the easiest kind of boat to get down a rapid.
-If you want a cheaper thrill-experience of whitewater without the work, or the sense of control, go on a whitewater rafting trip.
-There you can just passively paddle along and enjoy some drops and splashes.
+If you want a cheap thrill experience of whitewater without the work or the sense of control, go on a whitewater rafting trip.
+In those boats, you can be a passive passenger and paddle along and enjoy some drops and splashes.
 Nothing wrong with that.
-Doing that in a loaded canoe that you are steering, that's something else.
-We find something incredibly rewarding about packing up everything you need into a boat and heading down a river into the wilderness through wild water to reach our destination.
-If you think that's also you, recognize that you've got some learning to do.
+Doing that in a loaded canoe that you are responsible for steering, now that's something else.
+We find something incredibly rewarding about packing up everything you need into a boat and heading down a river into the wilderness, and through wild water to reach our destination.
+If you think that's also you, you could be in for some exhilarating fun, but recognize that you've got some learning to do.
 Not everything about paddling in whitewater or canoe tripping itself is intuitive—and it won't just come with practice.

 This handbook is intended to help ease you into the world of whitewater tripping with information that we have gathered over two decades of whitewater paddling.
-While canoe camping is our thing, most of this content will apply to day tripping with unloaded boats as well.
+While canoe camping is our thing, most of this content will also apply to day tripping with unloaded boats.

 If you’ve read this far, you’re already demonstrating an important learning stance regarding whitewater.
-That is, you’ve got stuff to learn.
+That is, there's some stuff you gotta learn.
 Whitewater canoeing isn’t a sport where you can just jump in and figure it out.
-You’ve just gotta put in the work learning how to paddle, how to handle safety, how to read rapids, and what kind of gear you’ll need and how to use it.
+There's some work ahead learning how to paddle in whitewater, how to limit risks, how to read rapids, and what kind of gear you’ll need and how to use it, along with plenty more.

-We highly recommend watching the videos over in our Learn to Paddle section, especially the Bill Mason videos.
+We highly recommend watching the videos over in our Paddling skills section, especially the Bill Mason videos.
 They’re definitely old, but they are still the best.
-Bill in his short cut off jeans ran some incredibly large rapids in a wooden canoe.
+Bill, in his short cut off jeans, ran some incredibly large rapids in a wooden canoe.
 That’s really something.

-There’s so much that you’ll need to learn on the river, but there’s also just a lot of knowledge that we collected over years.
-Perhaps, through a site like this, you’ll be able to fast-track your learning of whitewater.
+There’s so much that you’ll need to learn on the river, but perhaps, through a site like this, you’ll be able to fast-track your learning of whitewater.
+We designed it to be something we wish we had when we first started paddling whitewater.

-Before going any further, let's be clear—to get into this activity (I don’t like calling it a “sport” for some reason), you need to understand that being in whitewater means you're at risk.
+Before going any further, let's be clear—to get into this activity (I don’t like calling it a “sport” since for us it is not competitive), you need to understand that being in whitewater means you're at risk.
 It's inherent in the activity itself, not just your behaviour in it.
 You have to take that seriously.
-Granted that risk can still be a part of the thrill, but we still need to accept it and let it guide us to good decision-making.
+Granted, risk can still be a part of the thrill, but we still need to accept it and let it guide us to good decision-making.
 There's a whole section on this later, but if you're not up to take on some calculated and careful risk-taking, this activity is not for you.

 If you think whitewater tripping might be your thing (though be careful of the bug!) read on and enjoy.
 We hope that you find this information useful.